uchicago-library/folio-location-batch/README.md

 ### pol_reencumber.py

+*Historical interest only.*
+*This script is only here as a reference.
+It is unlikely to be needed again and should be considered retired.*

 Re-encumber funds on purchase order lines.

 Used when rollover failed to encumber funds in new fiscal year for open orders.